AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/developer_guide/samples.md

 **IMPORTANT:**

 1. Before running this sample, check that you have modified the JSON files OAuthCredentials.json and SendAgreement.json with appropriate values.
 Which values need to be specified is indicated in the files.
-2. You can also provide your OAuth access token in the <span style="color: red;">OAUTH_ACCESS_TOKEN</span> constant in the <span style="color: red;">RestApiOAuthTokens</span> class, which will then be used as the OAuth access token for making API calls.
+2. You can also provide your OAuth access token in the `OAUTH_ACCESS_TOKEN` constant in the `RestApiOAuthTokens` class, which will then be used as the OAuth access token for making API calls.
-3. You can also provide a refresh token in the <span style="color: red;">OAUTH_REFRESH_TOKEN</span> constant in the <span style="color: red;">RestApiOAuthTokens</span> class to refresh the OAuth access token.
+3. You can also provide a refresh token in the `OAUTH_REFRESH_TOKEN` constant in the `RestApiOAuthTokens` class to refresh the OAuth access token.
-4. Check that the default input file in the field <span style="color: red;">fileToBeUploaded</span> below is suitable.
+4. Check that the default input file in the field `fileToBeUploaded` below is suitable.
-5. Check that the name to be given to the uploaded file in the field <span style="color: red;">uploadedFileName</span> below is suitable.
+5. Check that the name to be given to the uploaded file in the field `uploadedFileName` below is suitable.
 This name can be different from the original file name.

 ```java
 package adobesign.api.rest.sample;